 Miso Ramen soup was one of my favorite meals to have in Japanese restaurants but since I started the Plant Paradox lifestyle it’s not something I’ll be able to eat out anymore.
 So I decided to learn how to make it and enjoy it at home.
-This lectin-free miso ramen soup is easy to make if you have the essentials: the stock, the cooked chicken and the miso paste.
+This lectin-free miso ramen soup with Shirataki Noodles is easy to make if you have the essentials: the stock, the cooked chicken and the miso paste.

-Essentials needed to make miso ramen soup
+Essentials needed to make miso ramen soup with Shirataki Noodles

-For a long time I was not confident to buy the miso paste from the stores, but when I noticed Miracle Noodle has some straight from Japan I decided to give it a try (after I confirmed with Dr. Gundry that it is plant paradox approved).
-Miso paste is complaint, even if made with soy or rice, due to the fermentation process.
+For a long time, I was not confident to buy the miso paste from the stores, but when I noticed Miracle Noodle has some straight from Japan I decided to give it a try (after I confirmed with Dr. Gundry that it is plant paradox approved).
+Miso paste is compliant, even if made with soy or rice, due to the fermentation process.
 But I’d go with a Japanese one.

 This type of soup was quite a new way of preparing soup, for me.
 It basically takes 10 minutes if you have all the ingredients prepped in advance:

 - Chicken or vegetable stock – When I don’t make it at home, I buy a compliant one from Burgundy’s, a local store here in Dallas, and I always have a spare container in the freezer; needless to say a good quality stock is important for the soup to be tasty

 - Cooked chicken – oven-roasted whole breasts are perfect, but you can also cook them in a pan.
 Most of the time when I make chicken I make extra, it makes for a great meal prep food (soup and salads, for example)

 - Miso paste – I get the one sold by Miracle Noodle – MUSO Smart MISO™ – Brown Rice Miso (use code ‘CLAUDIA’ for 10% off on their website)

 - Shirataki noodles – for soups I use the Miracle Noodle Capellini